voylento/httpfromtcp/README.md

 # HTTPFROMTCP

-This is the code I developed for the [Boot.dev](https://www.boot.dev) project [Learn the HTTP Protocol in Go](https://www.boot.dev/courses/learn-http-protocol-golang).
-The project aimed to demystify the inner workings of how http libraries in languages like Go work.
-This is a project that builds a simplistic http 1.1 library on top of tcp.
-The course was developed by [ThePrimeagen](https://github.com/ThePrimeagen) for [Boot.dev](https://www.boot.dev)
+This is the code I developed while going through the [Boot.dev](https://www.boot.dev) course [Learn the HTTP Protocol in Go](https://www.boot.dev/courses/learn-http-protocol-golang).
+The project aimed to demystify the inner workings of how http libraries work.
+In this course, the students developed a simplistic HTTP/1.1 library on top of Go's TCP libraries.
+The course was developed by [ThePrimeagen](https://github.com/ThePrimeagen) for [Boot.dev](https://www.boot.dev).

 ## Get the Code